Kallah Links

 ————————————————————————————————————————-

-Best for folks who are: new to ALEPH and Jewish Renewal, looking for a deep dive into the topic, no experience required
+Best for folks who are: new to ALEPH and Jewish Renewal; looking for a deep dive into the topic; looking for embodied experiences; wanting to spark conversation on edgy topics

 CATEGORY: PERSONAL GROWTH